Hacker Perspective: Vaccines limit life-time accumulated damage from viruses

 Crick in 1953

 - In a typical healthy animal cell, generic information is encoded in the form of DNA which is stored as chromosomes in the cell nucleus.

 - From a 10km point of view, short DNA instructions are transcribed onto mRNA which are usually escorted from the cell nucleus into an organelle known as a ribosome

-(some mRNA can open up a new chromosomal message; computer programmers might think of this as a JUMP or GOSUB)
+(some mRNA can open up a new chromosomal message; computer programmers might think of this as a JSR instruction or

 - The ribosome reads the message three nucleotide strands at a time (A, C, G, U/T) which encodes for an amino acid.